ntclai/ntclai/README.md

 ## Hi there.
 I'm Lai 👋

+- 🌱 I'm here to assuage my enthusiasm for Machine Learning and Data Science
 - 🌱 Undergraduate student at University of Science - VNUHCM
-- 📫 How to reach me lainguyen130302@gmail.com
+- 📫 Contact:  lainguyen130302@gmail.com

 <table>
 <tr>